awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-github-association.md

-# Create a GitHub repository association in Amazon CodeGuru Reviewer<a name="create-github-association"></a>
+# Create a GitHub or GitHub Enterprise Cloud repository association in Amazon CodeGuru Reviewer<a name="create-github-association"></a>

- You can create a GitHub repository association using the Amazon CodeGuru Reviewer console\.
-You cannot create a GitHub repository using the AWS CLI or the CodeGuru Reviewer SDK\.
-Before you create a GitHub repository association, you must have a GitHub repository\.
+ You can create a GitHub or GitHub Enterprise Cloud repository association using the Amazon CodeGuru Reviewer console\.
+You cannot create a GitHub or GitHub Enterprise Cloud repository association using the AWS CLI or the CodeGuru Reviewer SDK\.
+Before you create a GitHub or GitHub Enterprise Cloud repository association, you must have a GitHub or GitHub Enterprise Cloud repository\.

+**Note**
+We recommend creating a new GitHub user, for example, *MyCodeGuruUser*, and using that user to provide CodeGuru Reviewer with access to your GitHub repositories\.
+This ensures that the comments that CodeGuru Reviewer posts are posted on behalf of a unique user\.
+This will help avoid confusion and make the account more transferable, so that it doesn't belong to a single person who might not always be available to maintain it\.

 **To create a GitHub repository association**